nus-cs2113-AY2122S2/tp/docs/team/musfirahe0556596.md

 - Helped to maintain the team's GitHub repository issue tracker by creating issues and also linking them to the PRs that addresses the issue.
-- Helped to maintain PRs by assigning them to the members who did the PR and also assigning them to their respective milestone (if team members forgot to do these).
+- Helped to maintain PRs by assigning them to the members who did the PR and also assigning them to their respective milestone.
 - Helped in release management of WerkIt! (for v1.0 and v2.0)
 - Participated and helped to fix general bugs with the team (this includes but not limited to):
   - Added codes to handle empty workout descriptor errors in this [PR](https://github.com/AY2122S2-CS2113T-T09-2/tp/pull/44).